 The PT-CTRC specializes in exercise physiology testing and rehabilitation.

 UPMC Montefiore Clinical and Translational Research Center (MUH-CTRC)

 The MUH-CTRC supports inpatient and outpatient studies, oncology, vascular studies, and pharmacokinetics.

-Investigators planning to use PCI resources (including CTRCs and/or PBRNs) should contact the respective administrator to schedule an initial meeting.
+Investigators planning to use CRF resources (including CTRCs and/or PBRNs) should contact the respective administrator to schedule an initial meeting.
 Initial discussions address study design, required resources, and budget for the proposed protocol.
 Fees for inpatient and outpatient studies are based on resources required.
 Fees related to the protocol and patient visits cannot be billed to a patient's insurer and are the responsibility of the investigator.